Dickson County

 Volunteer Income Tax Assistance

 Each year, United Way volunteers help thousands of low-income and at-risk taxpayers prepare their taxes through the VITA free tax prep program.
-In 2023, we offered in-person and virtual VITA tax prep throughout Dickson County.
+Click here for more information.

 Raise Your Hand